keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/asset-types.md

 An important distinction to be made is the difference between defining and funding assets.

 :::caution
 If assets are not properly funded, your drop may not perform as expected.
-Proper funding is highlighted in each asset type's respective concepts pages and tutorials.
+Proper funding is defined in [next section](basic-assets.md).
 :::

 Defining an asset is similar to creating a blueprint for your drop while funding is the process of building it.
-A more formal definition can be:

-* ***Defining an Asset***: This is the process you go through when creating your drop; you outline a particular asset to be available on certain set of uses.
-Note that the asset is not actually present in the drop after you've defined it.
+* ***Defining an Asset***: The process of creating a drop and outlining a particular asset to be available on certain set of uses.
-* ***Funding an Asset***: This happens when you send Keypom the assets required as defined in your drop.
-This way, Keypom has ownership and can transfer it to the user when they claim their key.
+* ***Funding an Asset***: Transferring ownership of defined assets to Keypom so that they can be redeemed by users claiming your keys.